-If you’re purchasing a home, you may see or hear the term “hazard insurance” throughout the process.
+If you’re purchasing a home, you may hear the term hazard insurance throughout the process.
 Hazard insurance is an essential piece of your homeowner insurance policy and is designed to keep you, your family, and your home safe.

-If you’re confused about hazard insurance and why it is a necessary part of your insurance policy, read on to learn what it can do for you.
+If you’re confused about hazard insurance and why it’s a necessary part of your insurance policy, read on to learn what it can do for you.